 - Negligent security resulting in wrongful death or assault/injury

 - Injury from water leak or spill

 - Spilled food or drink causing slip and fall

 - Being exposed to toxic fumes or chemicals

 - Falling merchandise in retail stores

 When personal injuries are caused by premises liability, the owner of the property is typically the one responsible for the injuries that are caused due to negligence.
 However, in many cases, the commercial property is leased by a business tenant.
 In this case, the owner of the property is not in control and not liable.
 In this case, the individual or company renting the property is responsible for maintaining the building.

 With residential properties, it is the tenant as well as the landlord that may share the responsibility of liability in certain scenarios.
 Even a contractor who worked on the premises may also share in the responsibility.
 In many cases, the responsible individual will have liability insurance and insurance coverage for medical payments.Finding a Premises Liability Attorney in Massachusetts

 If you are subject to an accident from premises liability, your legal rights need to be protected.
 Hire an experienced personal injury attorney in Massachusetts who understands the law as well as complex regulations in regards to premises in the state.

-Kathleen A. Delaney, Esq. is experienced in premises liability and ready to assist you with filing a personal injury claim.
+Kathleen Black Reynolds, Esq. is experienced in premises liability and ready to assist you with filing a personal injury claim.